Clover-London-Fog/Survey-Flowcharts/README.md

 So, I set this up in about the same amount of time that would take to do by hand.

 Just seemed to make more sense.

+## Ideas for future

+- Use grepl to build node dataframe from limesurvey export, along with any conditional logic.
+- update the formatting, maybe opacity and light-pleasing gradients.
+- find a way to make filled white boxs behind edge descriptions (labels).
+Can make for neater formatting.
+- Try to make it with Mermaid option?
+I like the default version, but still.